Jegge/OldMoofKit/README.md

 ### From VanMoof web api

-To initially get a bike, connect to the VanMoof webapi and retrieve the first bike
+To initially get a bike, connect to the VanMoof web api and retrieve the first bike

 ```swift
 let bike = try await Bike(username: "Johnny Mnemonic", password: "swordfish")